 If a Massachusetts Ignition Interlock Device is required, you cannot drive in the state without one.
 If you are living out-of-state and choose not to participate in the Massachusetts IID program the interlock restriction will be added to your license until you complete the two (2) year interlock requirement.
 If you operate a vehicle in Massachusetts without an IID, you could face an additional license suspension as well as being subject to criminal penalties.

-Massachusetts will authorize your removal from the IID program upon a showing of out-of-state residency.
-This release from the Massachusetts Interlock requirement enables you to apply for a license in another jurisdiction but does not satisfy program completion for Massachusetts purposes.
+Massachusetts will authorize your deferment from the IID program upon a showing of out-of-state residency and execution of an Out-of –State Resident Affidavit.
+This deferment from the Massachusetts Interlock requirement enables you to apply for a license in another jurisdiction but does not satisfy program completion for Massachusetts purposes.

-To complete the Opt-Out process, you must submit to the RMV’s Ignition Interlock department a completed, signed and notarized Out-of-State Affidavit along with proof of out-of-state residency.
-Further, all outstanding license reinstatement fees must be paid before relief is granted.
-The Massachusetts Interlock Operator Out-of-State Affidavit is provided below.
+To complete the deferment process, you must submit to an RMV hearings officer a completed and signed Out-of-State Affidavit, along with two items of proof of out-of-state residency.
+Further, all other outstanding license obligations must be met, including suspension periods served, and reinstatement fees must paid before the “T” restriction is removed.

 Additional Resources for Out-of-State Policies

-Eligibility for removal of the device is based upon completing the 2 year IID program requirements and having no program lockouts or violations for a period of 6 months prior to the request for removal of the IID.
+Eligibility for removal of the device for multiple OUI offenders is based upon completing the 2 year IID program requirements and having no program infractions or violations for a period of 6 months prior to the request for removal of the IID, excluding any time of inactive or suspended status..
 If you are required to have the IID installed during the conditional hardship license period, the full term of hardship must be served plus an additional 2 years following full license reinstatement.

 The length of the IID requirement is never based on the length of time the IID has been installed, but rather on meeting the appropriate periods of license suspension or revocation as prescribed by law.
 The Steps for IID Removal is included below.